Syrian forces responsible for Banias massacres: U.N. report

 U.S. President Barack Obama asked Congress on Tuesday to delay a vote on authorising a military strike against Syria in retaliation for its use of chemical weapons, to give time to a Russian plan to take away Syria's chemical weapons.

-The U.N. experts said they had received allegations of chemical weapons use, "predominantly by government forces", but could not give details of the incidents, some of which have been investigated by U.N. weapons inspectors in the last few weeks.
+The experts said they had received allegations of chemical weapons use, "predominantly by government forces", but could not give details of the incidents, some of which have been investigated by U.N. weapons inspectors in the last few weeks.
+(Reporting by Stephanie Nebehay, editing by Tom Miles and Mark Heinrich)